Jump to Navigation

 Parsnip rash

-Parsnip rash, also called phytophotodermatitis (PPD) is a skin condition caused by contact with some plants, including parsnip and wild parsnip (or giant hogweed), from which the condition gets its common name.
+Parsnip rash – also called phytophotodermatitis (PPD) – is a skin condition caused by contact with juice or sap from a causative plant (such as parsnip, celery, lime juice), from which the condition gets its common name.

-Parsnips contain compounds which may cause skin irritation in some people, and make the skin very sensitive to sunlight, leading to severe burning.
+Causative plants contain compounds (furanocoumarins) which may cause skin irritation in some people and make the skin very sensitive to sunlight (UVA).
+This can lead to severe burning.
+Parsnip rash can also occur after eating large amounts of furocoumarin-containing foods.

 Symptoms